mhubii/nmpc_pattern_generator/README.md

 # Nonlinear Model Predictive Control for Walking Pattern Generation
 This project implements [A Reactive Walking Pattern Generator Based on Nonlinear Model Predictive Control](https://hal.archives-ouvertes.fr/hal-01261415/document) to generate stable walking trajectories for a humanoid robot.
+Especially for Heicub, our humanoid robot at [Optimization for Robotics and Biomechanics](https://github.com/ORB-HD) in Heidelberg.

 <br>
 <figure>